wilkuz/wilkuz/README.md

-- 👋 Hi, I’m @wilkuz
+- 👋 Hi, I’m @wilkuz, and aspiring web developer from Sweden
-- 👀 I’m interested in trading, crypto, HTML, CSS, Javascript, Python
+- 👀 I’m interested in trading, crypto, HTML, CSS, Javascript and Python
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Node.js and building as much as I can.